 If needed, Google will use the email address used to register for your developer account to contact you.
-To make sure you don't miss any important messages, make sure to check your email for your developer account regularly.
+To make sure that you don't miss any important messages, check your email for your developer account regularly.

 To help investigate and regain access to your account, go to the Gmail Help Center for help with compromised accounts.